-Dr. Ibourk was also selected for the competitive Early Career Research Fellowship Program with the Gulf Research Program (GRP) at the National Academy of Sciences Engineering and Medicine (NAS) for its 2024-2026 cohorts of Early Career Research Fellows for the Education Track.
+Dr. Ibourk was also selected for the competitive Early Career Research Fellowship Program with the Gulf Research Program (GRP) at the National Academy of Sciences, Engineering, and Medicine (NAS) for its 2024-2026 cohort of Early Career Research Fellows in the Education Track.

 Dr. Ibourk earned her Ph.D. from Michigan State University.
 She teaches or has taught the following courses: